sgreenstein/fmrc/README.md

 Introduction
 ============

-FMRC is a tool for correcting errors in short reads from high-throughput sequencing.
-For detailed usage, type `fmrc -h`
+FMRC is a command line tool for correcting errors in DNA short reads from high-throughput sequencing.
+It uses a Burrows-Wheeler Transform and FM-index to enable a k-mer counting approach for correcting substitution, insertion, and deletion errors.
+In general, it corrects errors more effectively than other error correction tools, leading to better alignments and de novo assemblies.
+It takes as input a FASTA or FASTQ file containing reads as well as a multi-string Burrows-Wheeler Transform built from the reads, and outputs a FASTA or FASTQ file containing the corrected reads.

 References
 ==========

-> S. Greenstein, J. Holt, and L. McMillan.
-"Accurate Error Correction in Short Reads using FMRC," July 2015.
+> S. Greenstein, J. Holt, and L. McMillan, “Short read error correction using an fm-index,” in Bioinformatics and Biomedicine (BIBM), 2015 IEEE International Conference on.
+IEEE, 2015, pp. 101–104.

 System Requirements
 ===================